Self-propelled anti-aircraft weapon: Inter-war period

+By the late 1930s, the British had developed a version of the Mk.VI Light Tank armed with four machine guns that were known as Light Tank AA Mk.I, and also a twin 15 mm version based on the Light Tank Mk.V was built.
 Among early pre-war pioneers of self-propelled AA guns were the Germans.
 By the time of the war, they fielded the Sd.Kfz.
-10/4 and 6/2, cargo half-tracks mounting single 20 mm or 37 mm AA guns (respectively).
+10/4 and Sd.Kfz.
+6/2, cargo half-tracks mounting single 20 mm or 37 mm AA guns (respectively).
 Later in the war similar German half-tracks mounted quadruple 20 mm weapons.